 Children in the Early Years Foundation Stage experience a wide range of play activities, which introduce the concepts of mathematics.
 Each class in KS1 and KS2 has a daily maths lesson, which usually includes mental maths, whole class and group teaching and the application of mathematical skills to real-life problem solving.
 Basic understanding of numbers is introduced in the Early Years and is reinforced through role-play, games and investigative work, dependent upon the age and ability of the child .

-We follow the approaches and strategies which feature in the Primary National Framework, drawing from a range of resources to develop children's confidence in the manipulation of number.
+We follow the approaches and strategies which feature in the 'White Rose' Maths scheme, drawing from a range of resources to develop children's confidence in the manipulation of number.
 Mental arithmetic underpins this understanding and is strongly emphasized throughout the school.

 Maths in the Foundation Stage and KS1